smansilla95/Building-A-Web-App-and-Adding-an-SSL-Certificate/README.md

 <p align="left">
 Basics: <br/>

- - <b>Resource Group: The same as the one used for Red Team, in this case Red-Team.</b>
+ - Resource Group: The same as the one used for Red Team, in this case Red-Team.
- - <b>Virtual Machine Name: This VM will be called Jump Box Provisioner.</b>
+ - Virtual Machine Name: This VM will be called Jump Box Provisioner.
- - <b>Region: Try to match the VM region to the one used for the resource and security groups (in this case Central US), but if it is unavailable, then create a new resource and security group that will match the one used to create the VM.</b>
+ - Region: Try to match the VM region to the one used for the resource and security groups (in this case Central US), but if it is unavailable, then create a new resource and security group that will match the one used to create the VM.
- - <b>Availability Options: This VM will continue to use the default settings for availability.</b>
+ - Availability Options: This VM will continue to use the default settings for availability.
- - <b>Image: The Ubuntu Server 18.04 option will be used for this VM.</b>
+ - Image: The Ubuntu Server 18.04 option will be used for this VM.
- - <b>Size: This VM will use Standard-B1s, 1 CPU, and 1 RAM.</b>
+ - Size: This VM will use Standard-B1s, 1 CPU, and 1 RAM.
- - <b>SSH: The authentication type will be an SSH Public Key, the username will be RedAdmin, and in the "SSH Public Key" field, paste the SSH key that was created before and copied to the clipboard.</b>
+ - SSH: The authentication type will be an SSH Public Key, the username will be RedAdmin, and in the "SSH Public Key" field, paste the SSH key that was created before and copied to the clipboard.
- - <b>Public Inbound Ports: Leave the default setting provided, since it will be overwritten by choosing the security group created earlier.</b>
+ - Public Inbound Ports: Leave the default setting provided, since it will be overwritten by choosing the security group created earlier.
- - <b>Select Inbound Ports: Like the previous selection, leave the default setting, as it will be overwritten by the security group rules.</b>
+ - Select Inbound Ports: Like the previous selection, leave the default setting, as it will be overwritten by the security group rules.

 <p align="left">
 Networking: <br/>

- - <b>Virtual Network: The VNet created for Red Team, in this case RedNet.</b>
+ - Virtual Network: The VNet created for Red Team, in this case RedNet.
- - <b>Subnet: The subnet that was created earlier, RedNetBase, will be used here.</b>
+ - Subnet: The subnet that was created earlier, RedNetBase, will be used here.
- - <b>Public IP: The default setting for this selection will be used.</b>
+ - Public IP: The default setting for this selection will be used.
- - <b>NIC Network Security Group: The Advanced option will be used here, since it will allow for a specification of a custom security group.</b>
+ - NIC Network Security Group: The Advanced option will be used here, since it will allow for a specification of a custom security group.
- - <b>Configure Network Security Group: RedTeamSG, which was created earlier, will be used here.</b>
+ - Configure Network Security Group: RedTeamSG, which was created earlier, will be used here.
- - <b>Accelerated Networking: Select "off" for this setting.</b>
+ - Accelerated Networking: Select "off" for this setting.
- - <b>Load Balancing: Click "No" for this setting, which should be the default.</b>
+ - Load Balancing: Click "No" for this setting, which should be the default.

 <p align="center"><br/>
 <img src="https://i.imgur.com/GmKGnAB.png" height="60%" width="60%" alt="Setting Up a Jumpbox Virtual Machine"/>